rcarrata/rcarrata.github.io/_posts/2019-08-22-ocp4_renew_automatically_certificates.md

       name: apps-ocp4
 ```

-## Check the Certificated expose by the OCP routers
+## Check the Certificate exposed by the OCP routers

-If we check the certificated exposed by the OpenShift Routers with openssl, we can realized that the certificated exposed is the Let's Encrypt generated:
+If we check the certificate exposed by the OpenShift Routers with openssl, we can see that the certificate exposed is the one generated by Let's Encrypt:

 ```
 # openssl s_client -showcerts -servername console-openshift-console.apps.rcarrata-ipi-aws.8237.sandbox258.opentlc.com  -connect  console-openshift-console.apps.rcarrata-ipi-aws.8237.sandbox258.opentlc.com:443 </dev/null | grep Issuer